cyberbotics/webots/docs/reference/discord_documentation.md

 Ok perfect, can you then open a pull-request from the branch where you did the commit so that we can review and merge it?

 ##### Luftwaffel 05/13/2020 15:22:20
-<@!564827142345588737>  I made a commit here https://github.com/cyberbotics/webots/edit/master/docs/reference/supervisor.md
+`@David Mansolino`  I made a commit here https://github.com/cyberbotics/webots/edit/master/docs/reference/supervisor.md

 ##### David Mansolino 05/13/2020 15:07:12
 For doc correction you can target master directly